Part I Due: Fri 12/02 at 11:59pm, Part II Due: 12/14 at 11:59pm

 NOTE: This final, 2-part assignment, must be completed with a partner.
 We are releasing it early so that you have ample time to find a partner if you don’t already have one.
-If you have not found a partner by class time on Monday, November 19, make a private piazza post with title "Partner Needed" and we will pair you with someone else who does not have a partner.
+If you have not found a partner by class time on Monday, November 21, e-mail the professor Max New and he will pair you with someone else who does not have a partner.

 Thus far in the class we have provided you with a specification for a new language feature or analysis and you have implemented it according to the provided specification.
 For this final project you will take over, and both design the language extension and implement it.
-The assignment is broken up into two parts: first you will submit a written document specifying the syntax, semantics and an outline for how to implement a new language feature, along with a suite of executable tests demonstrating the expected behavior.
-Then you will extend the compiler end-to-end to support your new feature with a robust test suite to demonstrate your new language in action.
+The assignment is broken up into two parts: first you will submit a written document specifying the syntax, semantics and an outline for how to implement a new language feature.
+Then you will extend the compiler end-to-end to support your new feature and implement tests to demonstrate your new language in action.

 Here are a couple of recommended features for you to choose from that should be feasible and that the professor and GSI/IAs will be most prepared to help with.
 We will be providing additional background resources on these topics on Piazza to help you with your design.